 - Collect benchmarks on how companies in adjacent spaces have changed pricing.
-VCs can be a great place for this information and/or for making introductions to other portfolio companies that have recently changed pricing.
+VCs can be a great place for this information and/or for making introductions to other portfolio companies that have recently changed their pricing.

 - Analyze pricing data.
 This usually includes sales KPIs (win/loss including win-loss reasons, conversion rates by segment, package mix by segment, average discounts by plan and by customer size), customer behavior (churn rate by plan, NDR by plan, NDR by ACV), and product engagement (utilization by feature).

 By the end of Step 1, a company should have homed in on a strategic direction for future pricing changes.
 In addition, the leadership team should be aligned about why these changes are important.
 Now it’s time to figure out the details.